tamouse/tamouse/README.md

 - Ways in which I continue to cause harm and how to clean that up
 - Watercolour painting
+- Charcoal drawing
+- Graphite rendering
+- Urban & Loose sketching
 - Digital painting
-- Time Series Analysis with Ruby and Postgresql
-- Rails with Turbo and Hotwire

 ## 💬 Ask me about